miguelalba96/github.io/_posts/21-10-16-LinearModels-intro.md

 In these statistics we can see a summary of the different characteristics of the 54,000 diamonds in the dataset, including color distribution, average price and carat count.
 We can then try to find some relationships in the data with scatter plots and correlations.

-For this example we are interested in finding the relationship between the price and carat of all diamonds
+For this example we are interested in finding the relationship between the price and carat of all diamonds, we can see from the statistics above that the scales for both variables are different, we can re-confirm this visually with the next scatter plot:

 ```R
 # Plot the relationship between carats and price by color